 Due to the importance of the articles to a company, the only people that can change the articles are the shareholders of the company.
 This is done by special resolution – which means that shareholders holding 75% or more of the shares must agree to changes the articles.

 This is a brief summary of the points that should be considered where you are thinking about using a new set of articles of association or where you are looking at amending your current articles of association.
-If you would like to discuss this article in more detail, please contact Krishen Patel.

 Please note the contents of this blog are given for information only and must not be relied upon.
 Legal advice should always be sought in relation to specific circumstances.